oswaldov/Mosquito-Abundance/README.md

 # Mosquito-Abundance
-Estimates of Culex quinquefasciatus occurrence and abundance in Hawaii Island
+Estimates of Culex quinquefasciatus occurrence and abundance in Hawaii Island using count data.